-- Minimum of two full academic years of work in a college or university accredited by the Council of Higher Education or the corresponding U.S. accrediting agency, although a bachelor's degree is strongly recommended. - Minimum general grade point average of 2.50, based on an A=4.00 scale, (includes all courses taken at college/university level). - Minimum science grade point average of 2.50, based on an A=4.00 scale, (includes all courses in Biology, Chemistry, Physics, and Mathematics taken at college/university level). - Total course work must comprise not less than 90 semester hours or 135 quarter hours, including the following:
+- Bachelor's Degree in a college or university accredited by the Council of Higher Education or the corresponding U.S. accrediting agency. - Minimum general grade point average of 2.50, based on an A=4.00 scale, (includes all courses taken at college/university level). - Minimum science grade point average of 2.50, based on an A=4.00 scale, (includes all courses in Biology, Chemistry, Physics, and Mathematics taken at college/university level). - Total course work must comprise not less than 90 semester hours or 135 quarter hours, including the following: